broduer/rs3-donors/README.md

 # rs3-donors
-All my RS3 donors in one place [Toplist]
+All my RS3 donors, in one place [Toplist]
+# Want on my list?
+Donate any amount to my rs3 account: garrynewman